Fully Supported Katy Trail Cycling Vacation

 Central Dairy

-Highlights: Just a few miles into the day's ride, we'll see one of the cabooses situated along the trail in New Franklin.
+HIGHLIGHTS: Just a few miles into the day's ride, we'll see one of the cabooses situated along the trail in New Franklin.
 While there, also check out the Mother of Sante Fe Marker monument.

 Wednesday’s route will also take us through the Rocheport Tunnel.
 Be sure to spend some time in picturesque Rocheport, where you can also hike above the town on the Diana Bend boardwalk and nature trail, a scenic hike that's photo-worthy.